 The CDC does not give a guideline on testing frequency.
 Once you pass your test, manufacturers recommended that the lines be tested at least quarterly.
 If you fail a test, you should investigate, resolve the issue, and retest for quality until the issues are all resolved and your CFU are within the limits set by the IFU.
 Monthly testing should occur until you have good compliance results consecutively.
 You can then start to test quarterly.
 Allowing the testing to wait can create an issue that is harder to resolve.
 The higher the CFU, the more difficult it is to resolve the issues.

-Author’s note: Next month, we’ll discuss how to handle a testing failure in more detail.
+Author’s note: Next article, we’ll discuss how to handle a testing failure in more detail.
 A special thanks to the class of 2018 and Cabrillo College for their dedication to this research project: Amanda Anfield, Stephanie Archibald, Sarah Augenstein, Maria Becerra, Jessica Carrera, Kristan Castro, Daniel Donoghue, Jordan Durrer, Adriana Garza, Esther Gonzales, Amanda Mason, Sara Nelson, Thomas Nop, Annalisa Ortiz, Sierra Partridge, Michelle Peterson, Thi Phan, Kathlyn Romero, Halley Santaella, Katia Serrano, Lorena Thomas, and Michelle Van Schoick.